limpyd/redis-limpyd-jobs/README.md

 - `worker.run` to launch a worker.

 Notice that you can run as much workers as you want, even on the same queue name.
 Internally, we use the `blpop` redis command to get jobs atomically.

 But you can also run only one worker, having only one queue, doing different stuff in the callback depending on the `idenfitier` attribute of the job.

+And workers are able to catch SIGINT/SIGTERM signals, finishing executing the current job before exiting.
+Useful if used, for example, with supervisord.

 If you want to store more information in a job, queue ou error, or want to have a different behavior in a worker, it's easy because you can create subclasses of everything in `limpyd-jobs`, the `limpyd` models or the `Worker` class.